Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Chenopodiaceae >>> Suaeda moquinii

 UNARMED.No spines.

-In the illustration at left, one of the main stems is shown in linear-section revealing a hollowed-out pith.
-The moth shown emerged from the the after the burrowing larva pupated.
+In the illustration at left, one of the main stems is shown in linear-section revealing the hollowed-out pith.
+The adult moth shown emerged after the larva completed metamorphosis.

 Chenopodiaceae -- Goosefoot Family